nicol-hawkins/herbal-antidote/README.md

 ### Running locally

-2. Go into the newly created project, and use `pipenv` to get your virtualenv setup
+1. Go into project, and use `pipenv` to get your virtualenv setup
 ```
-cd mycoolproject
 pipenv shell
 pipenv install --dev
 ```

-5. Get the server running:
+2. Get the server running:
 ```
 python manage.py runserver
 ```